Ankle and Foot Pain Treatment

-The foot and ankle are arguably two of the most important joints in our bodies.
-SportsCare Physical Therapy recognizes this, and we take great care and pride in helping you return to an active lifestyle after foot and ankle injury.
+The foot and ankle are arguably two of the most important joints in the human body.
+SportsCare Physical Therapy recognizes this and takes great pride in treating your foot and ankle injury.

 Injury types we treat: